 To what extent can competitive behavior in the lab say something about real world choices and outcomes?
-Given the large number of lab experiments on competitiveness, surprisingly few studies have so far emerged addressing this question.
+Given the large number of lab experiments on competitiveness, there are so far surprisingly few studies addressing this question.

-Our study shows that the willingness to compete in the lab is strongly associated with field choices made by small-scale entrepreneurs in a development context, and to some extent also positively associated with the profits of their businesses.
+Our study shows that the willingness to compete in the lab is strongly associated with field choices made by small-scale entrepreneurs in a developing country context, and to some extent also positively associated with the profits of their businesses.
 Other non-cognitive skills, such as risk- and time preferences and confidence, as well as cognitive skills, are also associated with some field variables, but arguably less consistently than competitiveness.
-Our results therefore suggest that the willingness to compete is a key entrepreneurial trait, and possibly more important than other non-cognitive skills often measured in the lab.
-An important avenue for further research is certainly to see whether our results are robust for small-scale entrepreneurs in other contexts, and more broadly whether there is an association between the willingness to compete in the lab and important field outcomes for other groups in society.
+Our results therefore suggest that the willingness to compete is a key entrepreneurial trait, and possibly more important than other noncognitive skills often measured in the lab.
+An important avenue for further research is to see whether our results also hold for small-scale entrepreneurs in other contexts, and, more broadly, whether there is an association between the willingness to compete in the lab and important field outcomes for other groups in society.